Sunday, March 2, 2025

 PAX Unplugged 2024

 Yesterday was my annual tradition of attending PAXU to do some playtesting with Unpub and try to get any attention at all from publishers, so today is the annual tradition of breaking down how it went.
-The game I brought was Werewolves of London, and it was a great success - the people who played Under a Violet Moon last year mostly liked it, but the people who played Werewolves this year really liked it.
+The game I brought was Werewolves of London, and it was a great success - the people who played Under a Violet Moon last year mostly liked that game, but the people who played Werewolves this year really liked this one.
 Overall I came out feeling like this is much closer to done compared with how Violet Moon felt after a busy Unpub morning (still a few bits to polish, but no major changes).
 Here were some specific things that stood out from playtesting:

 • Now that I've finally gotten to see the game all the way from start to finish, I can say with confidence that the duration is about an hour.
 Slightly longer than I was aiming for, but it felt right during play - long enough to have some interesting back-and-forth, not so long it overstays its welcome.